SergeyZabMWO/Mechwarrior-Online-Enhanced-HUD/README.md

 # Mechwarrior-Online-Enhanced-HUD
-Extended HUD - Whis project to upgrade default MWO uncomfortable and not rational Battle HUD.
+Enhanced HUD - Whis project to upgrade default MWO uncomfortable and not rational Battle HUD.

 HUD consists of two parts: